missilefish/wordpress-security-scanner/README.md

 This script is designed for system admins and webmasters who deal with multiple virtual hosts who have Wordpress installs.
 If you don't have a basic understanding of Worpdress and PHP you might want to move along.

-If you have not moved along, then this script is a pulic share of how I manage my hundreds of virtual hosts which server WP.
+If you have not moved along, then this script is a pulic share of how I manage my hundreds of virtual hosts which are WP instances.

 This script is not perfect, it is not paticularily elegant, but it runs stand-alone and doesn't need a thing (but php).